sahasra101/project2/README.md

 D. View property calculations given the user input.
 E. Adjust any input fields and receive adjusted calculations.
 F. Save any property search.
-G. Access saved searches on a separate page.
+G. Access saved searches on a separate My Properties page.
 H. Delete any saved searches to clear up the page.
 I. Read FAQs to explain the real estate terms used in the app.